GNOME/librsvg/devel-docs/index.rst

 =============================

 .. toctree::
-   :caption: For Distributors and end users
+   :caption: For Distributors and End Users
    :maxdepth: 1

    product